bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

 each task, such as the amount of Cores required explicitly.
 Alternatively, it is also possible to indicate that the value of a constraint is specified in a environment variable (:numref:`constraint_env_var_task_python`).
-A full description of the supported constraints can be found in Table [tab:constraints] in Section [sec:Constraints].
+A full description of the supported constraints can be found in :numref:`supported_constraints`.

 For example: